EldonSamuelson/Minoltapedia/MinoltaGang 1.3 Guides.md

 ### **Disclaimer**

-*Some of these guides deal with DIY modifications, and software/firmware updates of cameras. **These can damage equipment permanently without following instructions and being careful**!
+*Some of these guides deal with DIY modifications, and software/firmware updates of cameras. **These can damage equipment permanently without being careful and following instructions**!

 *This information is offered on the assumption that you already have some experience fixing cameras and are confident in your abilities to not cause further damage to your gear.
 As such, the authors of the links and the Minoltapedia are not responsible for any damages, injury, or expenses in repairs caused by following advice linked below unprepared.*

 As a side note, I strongly recommend reading and taking the Learn Camera repairs' [Camera Repair Course](https://learncamerarepair.com/productlist.php?category=1) offered **before attempting any repairs** if you are not familiar with fixing cameras or lenses.

 ## Camera Guides

 ***